 Reduced Credit Utilization Ratio

-Your credit utilization ratio, which is the ratio of your credit card balance to your credit limit, is a significant factor in determining your credit score.
-Paying only the minimum amount due can lead to a higher credit utilization ratio, negatively impacting your credit score.
+Your credit utilisation ratio, which is the ratio of your credit card balance to your credit limit, is a significant factor in determining your credit score.
+Paying only the minimum amount due can lead to a higher credit utilisation ratio, negatively impacting your credit score.

 Best Practices for Credit Card Minimum Amount Due